caroso1222/carlos-roso-gatsby/content/blog/the-absolute-best-way-to-show-work-experience-in-your-resume/index.md

 ## 1. Show your accomplishments

-If you find it hard to remember two rules, then stick with this one: **don't tell me what you did, tell me what you accomplished**.
+If you find it hard to remember two rules, then stick to this one: **don't tell me what you did, tell me what you accomplished**.

 ![implement](implement.png)